Work–Feedback Loop

 2.1 Work

 Work refers to any action that produces an effect in reality.
-To give you an idea of what work can be, here is an incomplete list:
+To give an idea of what work can be, here is an incomplete list:

 2.2 Feedback